EU court tells Poland to pay USD 1.2M a day in judicial dispute | Law-Order

 - Belgium

-The European Union acerbated a standoff with Poland over judicial independence and the primacy of EU or national law Wednesday as the bloc's top court fined the recalcitrant member nation $1.2 million a day to prevent what it called “serious and irreparable harm” to the EU's legal order and values.
+The European Union raised the stakes Wednesday in a standoff with Poland over judicial independence and the primacy of EU law, with the bloc's top court fining Poland USD1.2 million a day to prevent what it called “serious and irreparable harm” to the EU's legal order and values.

-The European Court of Justice imposed the penalty after a weeklong war of words in which Poland told the EU to stay out of its judicial affairs while other EU member states insisted that Warsaw could not continue to hog subsidies while disregarding the bloc's democratic and rule of law principles at will.
+The European Court of Justice imposed the penalty after a weeklong war of words in which Poland told the EU to stay out of its judicial affairs while other EU nations insisted that Warsaw could not continue to get huge EU subsidies while disregarding the bloc's democratic principles at will.

-“You cannot pocket all the money but refuse the values,” Belgian Prime Minister Alexander De Croo said, warning Poland not to treat the EU like “a cash machine.”
-He spoke at the opening of the College of Bruges, an academic well of European thinkers.
+Radoslaw Fogiel, a spokesman for Poland's nationalist ruling party, brushed the penalties off, saying Poland's contribution into the EU coffers is much larger than that.

+Overall, however, EU figures show that Poland is a net recipient of 12 billion euros (USD14 billion) a year from the bloc.

-The point of contention is the Disciplinary Chamber of the Supreme Court, a body that the ruling party gave the power to discipline judges.
+The point of contention is the Disciplinary Chamber of the Supreme Court, a body that the ruling party empowered to discipline judges.
 Many Polish judges view the chamber as a tool to pressure judges to rule in favor of the governing authorities.

-In July, the European Court of Justice ordered the suspension of the disciplinary chamber, but it is still functioning.
+In July, the European Court of Justice ordered the suspension of the disciplinary chamber, but it is still operating.

-Polish Prime Minister Mateusz Morawiecki told the European Parliament last week that the chamber will be abolished, but he gave no precise timeframe.

-The war of words also comes on the heels of an EU summit, where Polish arguments that fundamental judicial changes the country made would not undermine the EU failed to convince key bloc leaders.
+Wednesday's decision also comes on the heels of an EU summit, where Polish arguments that its fundamental judicial changes would not undermine the EU failed to convince key bloc leaders.

 Among them was French President Emmanuel Macron, who met with Polish President Andrzej Duda in Paris on Wednesday.